 Country Barn Market - Lancaster, PA

 A third generation working farm in Lancaster County.
 Take a wagon ride to enjoy the u-pick pumpkins from their 10 acre field.
-Pumpkin picking is available on weekends (Saturday and Sunday) from mid-September through the end of October.
+Pumpkin picking is available at their Barnyard Kingdom on weekends (Saturday and Sunday) from mid-September through the end of October.
 They sell 11 varieties of pumpkins and gourds as well as giant pumpkins.
 They also have 8 acres dedicated to providing fun for visitors.
 You can also get lost in the 5 acre cornfield.
 Flashlight maze available on Friday and Saturday nights.
 Cheer on your favorite pig to victory in the pig races.
 Visit the farm animals in the petting zoo.
 Race around the pedal cart track or take your kids on a mini-wagon ride of the barnyard.
 Also available for you and your family to enjoy are Billy Goat Mountain, pony rides, straw tunnel, hedge maze and rubber duck races.
 The farm market has fresh local produce, home decorations and gifts.
 Special events: Country Line Dancing on the first Tuesday and Friday of the month for an admission price of $6 per person.
 The address is 211 S. Donnerville Road, Lancaster, PA 17603.
 The location is 37 miles southeast of Harrisburg.

 Fields of Adventure - Aspers, PA